garylirocks/quickrefs/azure-networking.markdown

 ![Virtual WAN](images/azure_virtual-wan.png)

+- Similar to the hub-spoke structure, virtual WAN replaces hub vNet as a managed service
-- Azure regions serve as hubs that you choose to connect your branches to
+- Azure regions serve as hubs, you choose which region each branch connects to
 - Brings together many networking services: site-to-site VPN, point-to-site VPN, ExpressRoute into a single operational interface
 - The cloud hosted 'hub' enables transitive connectivity between endpoints across different types of 'spokes'